PrajwalP7295/Kubernetes-Baremetal-Cluster-setup-using-Kubeadm-HA-Masters/README.md

     ```
     sudo kubeadm init --control-plane-endpoint="192.168.10.7:6443" --upload-certs --apiserver-advertise-address=192.168.10.1 --pod-network-cidr=10.244.0.0/16
     ```
-  > - Note :- There various types of pod networks available for kubernetes, but here I have used Flannel pod network whose CIDR = 10.244.0.0/16
+  > - Note :- There various types of pod networks available for kubernetes, but here I have used __Flannel__ pod network whose CIDR = __10.244.0.0/16__
   - If you receive an error listed below execute the respective commands and again run the kubeadm init command.
-    - Port or firewall error :
+    - Port or __firewall__ error :
       ```
       systemctl stop firewalld
       systemctl disable firewalld
       ```
-    - Port in use error :
+    - __Port__ in use error :
       ```
       lsof -i :<port>
       sudo kill <PID>
       ```
-  - Output after successful initialization of the cluster control-plane :
+  - __Output__ after successful initialization of the cluster control-plane :
     <div align="center">
       <img src="./images/kubeadm_init.png" alt="Cluster_init" width="100%" height="100%">
     </div>
+  > - __IMPORTANT__ : As you can see in the above image, there are two join commands - one for control-plane nodes and the other for worker nodes.
+Copy these commands somewhere as you will use these commands to join the respective nodes to the cluster later on.

-  - The output will show some commands to be executed as a regular user :
+  - The output will show some commands to be executed as a __regular user__ :
     ```
     mkdir -p $HOME/.kube
     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config